 However, there are also penalties if you drive badly.
 Some providers could increase your premiums, while others may cancel your cover altogether if you perform poorly or are frequently caught breaking the speed limit.

-The table below shows how different black box insurers are out there, and how they apply discounts and review your premium.
+The table below shows how many black box insurers are out there, and how they apply discounts and review your premium.

 |Admiral||No age limit||Reduction to premiums||On renewal|